Rob Halford: Hobbies

 Halford divides his time between homes in the United States and his home town of Walsall.

 Halford owns a 1970s Aston Martin DBS, a Chevrolet Corvette, and a Mercury Cougar.
-He did not get a driver's license until the age of 38.
+He did not get a driving licence until the age of 38.
 In 2010, he said that his main car was a 2006 Cadillac DTS.

 In May 2021, Halford was made a Kentucky Colonel by Governor Andy Beshear.

 Sexuality

-Halford is openly gay.
-In 1998, he publicly revealed his homosexuality on MTV.
+Halford publicly revealed his homosexuality on MTV in 1998.
 He broke down in tears saying, "It's a wonderful moment when you walk out of the closet.
 Now I've done that and I've freed myself.
 It's a great feeling for me to finally let go and make this statement—especially to The Advocate, because this magazine has brought me so much comfort over the years.
 Obviously this is just a wonderful day for me."
 Halford later explained that he did not have a plan or an agenda when coming in to do his interview with MTV.
-He mainly spoke about and promoted the Voyeurs album he made with ex-Marilyn Manson guitarist John 5, when he slipped out his sexuality after being asked a question from the studio's producer.
-He cited it being "kind of a big leap forward."
+He mainly spoke about and promoted the Voyeurs album he made with guitarist John 5, when he slipped out his sexuality after being asked a question from the studio's producer.
+He cited it being "kind of a big leap forward".

 At the time Halford revealed his sexuality, he was concerned that he would lose his fanbase as a result.
-He explained that he cannot return to certain places of the world in fear of lapidation.
+He explained that he cannot return to certain locations for fear of stoning.
 He described the 1970s and 1980s as "incredibly difficult", but not counting it as important music-wise.
 Halford jokingly claimed that he cannot be replaced by a straight man, bringing up late Queen vocalist Freddie Mercury, saying that "if Freddie hadn't have been gay, Queen would've been a totally different band.
 But that's a really important part of my life that I have to get down on paper at some point."

-Halford describes himself as "the stately homo of heavy metal", and said that his announcement was "the greatest thing I could have done for myself."
-He also explained that he did not announce it sooner due to the fear that it was going to be troublesome for himself.
+Halford describes himself as "the stately homo of heavy metal", and said that coming out was accidental but "the greatest thing I could have done for myself".
+He also explained that he did not do so sooner due to the fear that it was going to be troublesome for him.